COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 The Office of Health Services provides medical and health education services and programs for the University community that will meet the primary healthcare needs of the student, enhance personal growth and development, and support other University missions and goals.
-Health Services is located in the Wellness Center, Suite 100.
-Health Services Staff will evaluate and treat currently enrolled students for illness and injury.
-Our office is also responsible for assuring that all perspective students are cleared for admission.
-A current history and physical is required for all freshmen, transfer students, international students, and re-enrollments.
-Students who participate in any intercollegiate athletic program, including band, will require a history and physical annually.
-In addition to history and physical, up to date immunization records are also required in accordance with State Health Department and the Immunization Action Coalition recommendations and requirements.
+Health Services staff will evaluate and treat currently enrolled students for illness and injury.
+Our office is also responsible for assuring that all prospective students are cleared for admission.

 If a student requires hospital treatment or is referred to an outside physician in the local area or the laboratory, they will be required to show proof of said medical coverage for billing purposes.
 Health Services and Lincoln University will not assume any liability for healthcare and/or medical costs incurred by students.
 All students enrolled at The University are eligible for medical care and treatment in Health Services at no cost.
 There is a fee ($10) for some over-the-counter and prescription medications, however, most over-the-counter medications will be supplied at no cost to the student.